lowRISC/opentitan/hw/ip/entropy_src/doc/programmers_guide.md

 Any entropy bits arriving after the observe FIFO is full are being discarded.
 Firmware has to read out the entire observe FIFO to restart entropy collection.
 Only entropy bits inserted by firmware by writing the [`FW_OV_WR_DATA`](registers.md#fw_ov_wr_data) register may eventually reach the block hardware interface.

+Also, the hardware startup health testing is skipped and firmware becomes responsible for performing any startup health testing.

 If firmware does not want to use hardware conditioning for the inserted entropy bits, it has to do one of the two following points:
 1. Set the `FIPS_ENABLE` field in the [`CONF`](registers.md#conf) register to `kMultiBitBool4False`.